Salamat Hashim

-Salamat Hashim, also known as Hashim Salamat, was a Filipino militant who served as leader of the Moro Islamic Liberation Front.
-He is the founder of the group.
+Salamat Hashim ([salaːmat haːʃɪm]; Jawi: سلامت هاشم; July 7, 1939 – July 13, 2003), also known as Hashim Salamat, was a Filipino militant who was the founder and leader of the Moro Islamic Liberation Front.

 Early life and education

-Hashim was born in Midsayap, Cotabato (now Pagalungan, Maguindanao) on July 7, 1939 to a religious family, one of seven siblings.
-At age six, he was taught by his mother on how to read the Quran.
+Hashim was born in Midsayap, Cotabato (now Pagalungan, Maguindanao del Sur) on July 7, 1939, to a religious family, one of seven siblings.
+At age six, he was taught by his mother how to read the Quran.
 In the 1950s, Hashim received formal elementary and high school education and was an honor student.

-In the 1958, Hashim joined the Hajj and decided to stay in Mecca to be mentored by Sheikh Zawawi.
+In 1958, Hashim joined the Hajj and decided to stay in Mecca to be mentored by Sheikh Zawawi.
 He was a regular attendee of the halaqat at the Masjid al Haram.
 He also underwent studies at the Madrasat as-Sulatiyah ad-Diniyah.

 The following year, Hashim moved to Cairo to pursue further studies.
-He enrolled at the Al-Azhar University where he accomplished a bachelor's degree in theology, majoring in Aqeedah and Philosophy in 1967 and a post-graduate masters degree in the same university in 1969.
-He also pursued a doctorate degree but was not able to finish writing a dissertation due to his decision to return to the Philippines to organize a Moro revolutionary movement.
+He enrolled at Al-Azhar University, where he earned a bachelor's degree in theology, majoring in Aqeedah and Philosophy in 1967, and a post-graduate masters degree from the same university in 1969.
+He also pursued a doctorate degree but was not able to finish writing his dissertation due to his decision to return to the Philippines to organize a Moro revolutionary movement.